Propensity Score Matching Generator

 2. Penalty(λ): This parameter controls the amount of regularization applied to the model.
 It is a shrinkage parameter that penalizes large coefficients to prevent overfitting.
 When lambda is set to zero, no regularization is applied, and the model behaves like ordinary least squares (OLS).
 As lambda increases, more penalty is applied, shrinking the coefficients towards zero.
 This helps in reducing model complexity and can improve generalization on unseen data

-3. Iterations: On each iteration, the algorithm changes the coefficients in a direction that will increase the log-likelihood.
+3. Maximum Iterations: On each iteration, the algorithm changes the coefficients in a direction that will increase the log-likelihood.
 A higher number of iterations leads to better results until it reaches the maximum log-likelihood.
 In this case, more iterations will not lead to a better result.

 Options

-2. Matching report
+5. Matching report

 Show only ID and Score - Displays 'Treatment ID', 'Treatment score', 'Control ID', 'Control score', and 'Distance'.